Hard Money Business Loan Options: The Essential Guide

 Hard money business loans also tend to have a lower LTV than other forms of traditional financing.
 The lower LTV means you’ll get a loan amount significantly lower than the value of the asset you’re putting at risk.

 Most hard money loans also require a significant down payment and closing costs.
-It can be difficult to put together that kind of cash upfront.
+It can be challenging to assemble that kind of cash up front.

 The increased cost and short repayment terms combine for larger monthly payments that can strain your cash flow.
 Some lenders may help you reduce your monthly payment by making interest-only payments or interest plus a small percentage of the principal.
 However, you would then have a large balloon payment due at the end of the loan term.